Skip to main content

 What this is

-A target is a public callable door.
-Your app sends a payload to the door.
-Runtime Kit gets the payload to the thing behind the door.
+A target is a public callable name.
+Your app sends a payload to that name.
+Runtime Kit routes the payload to the package code registered for that target.
 Your app receives reply bytes.

 import { sendRequestToBitfieldTarget } from '@bitfield/runtime-kit';